 Flooding – A major responsibility of the Commission is to minimize the risk of flooding from significant rain events by coordinating the opening and closing the flume gates.
 Projects that will help minimize this risk include the following:

-Electrification of the flume gate mechanisms and maintaining manual operation to ensure operation during times of power outage. .
+Electrification of the flume gate mechanisms and maintaining manual operation to ensure operation during times of power outage. .(ongoing project with the ACOE)

-Upgrade of the flume protective grate to prevent floatables from passing through to the ocean.
-Also create a catwalk to allow for the safe clearing of debris from the grate.
+.
 The refurbishment of Mayer Dam located in Harvey Brook off Roseld Avenue at Wickapecko Avenue to create a large in-stream storm water retention basin.

-Create several regional storm water management basins in the vicinity of Sea view Square Mall and the Asbury Park (Rte 35/66) traffic circle.
+Create several regional storm water management basins in the vicinity of Sea view Square Mall and the Asbury Park (Rte 35/66) traffic circle and ensure the Coke Plant property is storm water friendly and meets and exceeds state requirements.

+Annually remind the towns and their planning boards of storm water management requirements.

 Removal of Organics, Debris, and Fallen Trees (Hydro-raking) – The Commission has budged for continued Hydro-raking of various lake sections as demonstrated by a pilot project recently completed (2011-12) of the Lollipop regional storm water basin during.
 Hydro-raking is not dredging as it does not involved the removal of accumulated silt.
 However, it has some advantages relative to dredging: